TUM-FAF/FAF-121-Gira-Dumitru/IDE_LAB_1/README.md

    - **Connect to a remote server via SSH**

-I've connected to the remote server via Git Bash by using :`ssh username@address`
+I've connected to the remote server via Git Bash by using :`ssh username@address` and introducing the password.

    - **Initialize a repository on server**